LizzyonGit/sotis-lifecoach/README.md

 - Grammarly spellschecker
 - Diffchecker.com for checking autoprefixer changes
 - Fixing the navbar for internal links issue: https://css-tricks.com/fixed-headers-on-page-links-and-overlapping-content-oh-my/
+- Html and css for fixing navbar to close after clicking anchor link comes from Bug report channel CI slack from James_BC, with slight adjustment in html

 ## Acknowledgments